Skip to content

 There are many different types of tutoring businesses and schools out there.

-If you are running one of these and are looking at designing a flyer, the first thing you need to think about is how do you make your flyer explain what you do in one glance.
+If you are running one of these and are looking at designing a flyer, the first thing you need to think about is – how can your flyer explain what you do in one glance?

 If you are mostly focused on children, use a picture of a child.
 If you focus on adult learning make sure that your photos reflect this.